UoMResearchIT/Airbus-Wing-of-the-Future/docs/getting-started.md

 To run Galaxy you will need to have Docker and Docker Compose installed on your machine.
 If you do not have these installed, you can find instructions on how to install them [here](https://docs.docker.com/get-docker/).

-This guide assumes the use of a Linux (virtual) machine.
+This guide assumes the use of a Linux environment.
 If you are using a different operating system, you may need to adjust the commands accordingly.
-WSL2 is a good option for running Linux commands on Windows machines.
+WSL2 is a good option for running this stack on Windows machines.

 ### Starting Galaxy